 In the EBS, assumed and ceded technical provisions are recognized in line with Solvency II methodology (see Section D.2 - Technical provisions).
 The calculation of the Solvency II best estimate liabilities and risk margin takes into account all cash flow projections related to existing insurance and reinsurance contracts, including premiums, benefits and expenses payments.
-As a result, some balances that exist in the IFRS balance sheet are either cancelled or adjusted on transition to the EBS, as follows:
+With the implementation of IFRS 17, the category of reinsurance recoverables now encompasses both reinsurance contracts held and insurance contracts issued, along with associated receivables balances and related funds held.
+Consequently, during the transition to the EBS, certain balances undergo reclassification.